Basic Data Types

 Data

-is a scodec ByteVector
+The data field on EventData is a scodec ByteVector encoded representation

 of your event data.
 If you store your data as JSON you can make use of KurrentDB functionality for projections.

-However, it is also common to store data in a protocol buffers
+However, it is also common to store data in a protocol buffers format.

 Metadata